38 Skeletal muscle contraction

 The Frequency of Motor Neuron Stimulation

 A single action potential from a motor neuron will produce a single contraction in the muscle fibers innervated by the motor neuron.
+This combination of a motor neuron and the muscle fibers it innervates is referred to as a motor unit.
 This isolated contraction is called a twitch.
 A twitch can last anywhere from a few milliseconds to 100 milliseconds, depending on the muscle fiber type.
-The tension produced by a single twitch can be measured by a myogram, an instrument that measures the amount of tension produced over time (Figure 29.1).
+The tension produced by a single twitch can be measured by a myogram, an instrument that measures the amount of tension produced over time (Figure 38.1).

 Three phases are recognized for a muscle twitch.
 The first phase is the latent period, during which the action potential is being propagated along the sarcolemma and Ca2+ ions are released from the sarcoplasmic reticulum.
 This is the phase during which excitation and contraction are being coupled but contraction has yet to occur.
 The contraction phase occurs as the muscle generates increasing levels of tension; the Ca2+ ions in the sarcoplasm have bound to troponin, tropomyosin has shifted away from actin-binding sites, cross-bridges have formed, and sarcomeres are actively shortening.
 The last phase is the relaxation phase, when tension decreases as Ca2+ ions are pumped out of the sarcoplasm back into the sarcoplasmic reticulum, returning the muscle fibers to their resting state.